microsoft/vscode-dev-containers/containers/dart/README.md

 4. Select the `containers/dart` folder.
 5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
 This will automatically run `pub get` and build the code be for starting it.
 6. Once the project is running, press <kbd>F1</kbd> and select **Remote-Containers: Forward Port...**
 7. Select port 8080 and open `http://localhost:8080` in a browser.
+You should see "Hello remote world!"
-8. From here, you can add breakpoints or edit the contents of the `test-project` folder for further testing.
+8. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License

 Copyright (c) Microsoft Corporation.
 All rights reserved.

 Licensed under the MIT License.
-See [LICENSE](../../LICENSE).
+See [LICENSE](https://github.com/Microsoft/vscode-dev-containers/LICENSE).